 Further, for the company's efforts in customer service, recognition has been given in the form of:

-And finally, in recognition from its nearly 1,200 employees, Ultimate was ranked as #1 in the category of "Best Medium-Sized Companies to Work for in America" for both 2008 and 2009—all signs that clearly suggest Ultimate Software's senior leadership is providing the right culture for success.
+And finally, in recognition from its nearly 1,200 employees, Ultimate was ranked as #1 in the category of "Best Medium-Sized Companies to Work for in America"—all signs that clearly suggest Ultimate Software's senior leadership is providing the right culture for success.

 From Scrappy Start-up to Sizeable Success